The modern history of the Acropolis sculptures (19th century on)

 Additional information is available in the Library, specifically in the:

->> Click here to view the history timeline of the Acropolis Sculptures <<
+>> Click here to view a brief timeline of the Acropolis Sculptures history <<

 Early Neolithic Period: An Early Settlement